Bea Wain: "Mr. and Mrs. Music"

 Following World War II, Wain worked with her husband, Andre Baruch, as a disc jockey team in New York on WMCA, where they were billed as "Mr. and Mrs. Music".
-An article in the May 1949 issue of Radio Best magazine noted, "In the trade she is looked upon as an accurate picker of hits and is a favorite song plugger of tunesmiths like Cole Porter, Johnny Mercer, Harold Arlen and Harry Warren".
+An article in the May 1949 issue of Radio Best magazine noted, "In the trade she is looked upon as an accurate picker of hits and is a favourite song plugger of tunesmiths like Cole Porter, Johnny Mercer, Harold Arlen and Harry Warren."

 During the early 1980s, the pair hosted a syndicated radio recreation of Your Hit Parade.
 Baruch died in 1991.

 In a 2004 interview with Christopher Popa, Wain reflected: "Actually, I've had a wonderful life, a wonderful career.
 And I'm still singing, and I'm still singing pretty good.
-This past December, I did a series of shows in Palm Springs, California, and the review said, "Bea Wain is still a giant."
+This past December, I did a series of shows in Palm Springs, California, and the review said, 'Bea Wain is still a giant.'
 It's something called Musical Chairs.
 I did six shows in six different venues, and I was a smash.
 And I really got a kick out of it."

 Death

-Wain died of congestive heart failure at an assisted living home on August 19, 2017 in Beverly Hills, California at the age of 100.
+Wain died of congestive heart failure at an assisted living home on August 19, 2017, in Beverly Hills, California, at the age of 100.